Things to Do in Bacolod City

 Must Try: Garden Salad, Organic Nachos Penma Salad, Mushroom Pops, Organic Pizza, Veggie Meals

 order online from altertrade

 Order organic farm-fresh goods from Alter Trade from their online store.

 Alter Trade is a Negros-based company that was established due to the socio-political-economic crisis in Negros in 1985 brought about by the going down of sugarcane industry.

 Blind Massage at the New Government Center

-Indulge in an affordable way to relax while enjoying the view and the crowds at Bacolod NGC and feeling good to help our blind brethren.
+You may also indulge in an affordable way to relax while enjoying the view and the crowds at Bacolod NGC and feel good to help our blind brethren.
 You can then enjoy a delightful dinner at the local inasal shops just across NGC or some posh eats at the Hi – Strip or some night hangouts at the Marketplace.